-When, for example, John Nada destroys the alien hyno-transmitter in They Live, he delivers a wake-up call for freedom.
+When, for example, John Nada destroys the alien hypno-transmitter in They Live, he delivers a wake-up call for freedom.
 As Nada memorably declares, "I have come here to chew bubblegum and kick ass.
 And I'm all out of bubblegum."

-In other words: we need to get active.
+In other words: we need to get active and take a stand for what's really important.